-CSV files to load data.
+The list of CSV files to load data.
 As you can see, all of them are empty.

 SSIS Foreach Loop Item Enumerator Example

-Drag and drop the SSIS Foreach loop container into the control flow region to work with Item Enumerator.
+Drag and drop the SSIS Foreach loop container into the control flow region to work with the Item Enumerator.

-Click the Columns button will open the For each Item Columns window.
+Double-click on it will open the editor.
+Change the SSIS Enumerator type to Foreach Item Enumerator.
+Next, Click the Columns button to open the For each Item Columns window.
 The add button helps to add a Column and change the Data type.
+For the remaining LoopIetartions, use the links below.

 - ADO Enumerator